-REGION – Vermont’s resident Canada goose hunting season will be held Sept.
-1-25 to help control Vermont’s resident Canada goose population prior to the arrival of Canada geese migrating south from Canada according to the Vermont Fish & Wildlife Department.
+MONTPELIER, Vt. – Vermont’s resident Canada goose hunting season will be held Sept.
+1-25 to help control Vermont’s resident Canada goose population prior to the arrival of Canada geese migrating south from Canada, according to the Vermont Fish & Wildlife Department.

 The season will be open statewide with a daily bag limit of five Canada geese in the Connecticut River Zone and eight in the rest of Vermont.

 A second Canada goose hunting season for resident and migrant birds will be held Oct.
-11-Nov.
-29 with a daily bag limit of three Canada geese in the Lake Champlain and Interior Vermont Zones.
+10-Nov.
+8 with a daily bag limit of two Canada geese in the Lake Champlain and Interior Vermont Zones.

 In the Connecticut River Zone, the second Canada goose season will be Oct.
-3-Nov.
-5, and Nov.
-22-Dec.
-27 with a daily bag limit of three Canada geese.
+6-Nov.
+8, and Nov.
+17-Dec.
+12 with a daily bag limit of two Canada geese.

 A hunting license is required, and a waterfowl hunter 16 or older must carry current federal and Vermont duck stamps.
-Federal stamps are sold at post offices, federal refuges and online.
-State duck stamps are available on Vermont Fish & Wildlife’s website and from license agents.
+Federal stamps are sold at post offices, federal refuges, and on the U.S. Fish and Wildlife Service website.
+Vermont duck stamps can be added to your hunting license on Vermont Fish & Wildlife’s website and through license agents.
 The hunter must sign the federal duck stamp.

-All migratory game bird hunters must also be registered with the Harvest Information Program (H.I.P.).
+All migratory game bird hunters must also be registered with the Harvest Information Program.
 This can be done on Vermont Fish & Wildlife’s website or by calling toll-free 1-877-306-7091.
-After providing some basic information, you will receive your annual H.I.P. registration number, which you then need to record on your hunting license.
+After providing some basic information, you will receive your annual HIP registration number, which you then need to record on your hunting license.

-A printable copy of migratory bird hunting regulations can be downloaded from the Vermont Fish & Wildlife Department website under Hunt – Waterfowl.
+A printable copy of migratory bird hunting regulations can be downloaded from the Vermont Fish & Wildlife Department website, www.vtfishandwildlife.com, under “Hunt” – “Waterfowl.”
 A printed version also is available from license agents and post offices.